 Organization gives us the freedom to stop searching for our lost keys.
 To stop worrying about what steps to take next in onboarding a new client.
 And to finally take a deep breath and know that we are prepared for what comes next.

-There is constant stress in our daily lives, from the minute to the major incidences.
+There is constant stress in our daily lives, from the minor to the major incidences.
 Organization can help you eliminate a lot of that stress.

 Think about all the things that cause you to stress in a day… time management, people asking questions (and expecting you to have all the answers), finding balance with your personal life, marketing, delays, decision making… Can you add some more things to this list?